ntuscse/website/apps/cms/README.md

 # cms

-This project was created using create-payload-app using the ts-blog template.
+This application is a Content Management System and Admin Panel for the SCSE Website

 ## How to Run